-- It is recommended to run the gum rinse program at the end of each working period (not later than once a week). - Replace the solution in the gum/finisher bottle with warm water. - Select program 4 on the program selector to start the gum rinse program. - Run the program 4 for approximately 10 minutes recirculating the water through the gumming system and then switch it off. - Leave the unit with water until the start of the next working period, then replace the water with fresh gum/finisher solution.

-Danger of crushed fingers when working inside the finisher section, proceed with caution.
+- It is recommended to run the gum rinse program at the end of each working period (not later than once a week). - Replace the solution in the gum/finisher bottle with warm water. - Select program #7 on the program selector to start the gum rinse program. - Run the program #7 for approximately 10 minutes recirculating the water through the gumming system and 3 minutes running dry.
+Then switch it off. - After 13 minute gum rinse program, finishing unit is deactivated.
+To start new gum rinse program, switch to other program and then back to program #7. - Leave the unit with water until the start of the next working period, then replace the water with fresh gum/finisher solution. - If a plate is placed on the curing conveyor, the gum rinse sequence is terminated. - Danger of crushed fingers when working inside the finisher section, proceed with caution.
 Always replace the side plate after completing cleaning and maintenance tasks in the finisher section.